 Here are some wonderful optional accessories to consider:

 - Drainboards: This European trend is finding feet in the US.
-Drainboards are a sloped surface beside your sink and they are perfect for items that you need to air dry.
+Drainboards are a sloped surface beside your kitchen sink and they are perfect for items that you need to air dry.

 - Instant Hot Taps: Instant hot water at the touch of your fingertips.
 It doesn’t get much more convenient than that!